3 Trips to Escape the Winter Doldrums, Including An Epic Cruise

 Joshua Tree is larger than Rhode Island, and its Suessian landscape of those titular trees and rounded, granite monoliths provide vistas that steal the breath at every lookout.
 There are countless trails for wandering or scrambling onto weather-softened boulder piles.

 Stone Adventures can craft an outdoor experience, including hiking and rock climbing.
-In winter, layers rule: Down jackets in the morning, tee-shirts in the afternoon, and crisp, crackling sunshine over the mesmerizing scenery.
+In winter, layers rule: Down jackets in the morning, tee-shirts in the afternoon and crisp, crackling sunshine over the mesmerizing scenery.

 In the past, luxury accommodations were rare near Joshua Tree.
 No longer.
 Hotel Wren opened in 2025, just off the main drag in Twentynine Palms, a few miles from the north entrance of the park.

 The 12-room boutique hotel is a reverently and stylishly restored 1940s roadside motel, with a center courtyard around a heated pool.
-Every detail presents a carefully considered design still-life: a mocha leather corner chair, linen curtains rippling over original casement windows, an in-room kitchen with earth-toned Japanese porcelain, a brick fireplace in the lobby.
+Every detail presents a carefully considered design still-life: a mocha leather corner chair, linen curtains rippling over original casement windows, an in-room kitchen with earth-toned Japanese porcelain and a brick fireplace in the lobby.
 Rooms start at $299, but offers pop up occasionally.

 The Wren seems to exist in a juniper-scented cloud, where the hospitality is easy and attentive.
 My experience there was both wildly comfortable and warmly comforting, as if it was not a hotel, but my own private desert hideaway